 The School of Music collaborates with the College of Bible and Ministry to offer an interdisciplinary major in worship ministry to provide students with the knowledge and skills to assist congregations in meaningful, purposeful times of worship.

 The school's applied music classes and private lessons are taught by full-time faculty, adjuncts or private instructors selected from the wealth of talent available in Nashville, including members of the Nashville Symphony Orchestra and leading studio musicians.

 Private lessons and ensembles are open to all university students.
-Performance opportunities include: A Cappella Singers, University Wind Ensemble, Jazz Band, Vocal Jazz Ensemble, Opera Workshop, New Music Ensemble, String Ensemble and various chamber groups.
+Performance opportunities include: A Cappella Singers, University Wind Ensemble, Jazz Band, Opera Workshop, String Ensemble and various chamber groups.
 Internships in music-related fields are available.